ispeters/async_scope/asyncscope.md

 Acknowledgements
 ================

+Thanks to Lewis Baker, Robert Leahy, Dmitry Prokoptsev, Anthony Williams, and everyone else who contributed to discussions leading to this paper.

 Thanks to Andrew Royes for unwavering support for the development and deployment of Unifex at Meta and for recognizing the importance of contributing this paper to the C++ Standard.